bkachava/exoplanet/README.md

    of a single training example reaches, with low values meaning ‘far’ and high values meaning ‘close’.

-   For Ramdom Forests the tuning parameters explored were: 1) max_features which is the size of the random subsets of features to consider when splitting a node.
+   For Random Forests the tuning parameters explored were: 1) max_features which is the size of the random subsets of features to consider when splitting a node.
    By setting max_features differently, you'll get a "true" random forest, and
    2) max_depth that represents the depth of each tree in the forest.
-The deeper the tree, the more splits it has and it captures more information about the data.
+The deeper the tree, the more splits it has, and it captures more information about the data.

  * Get the results from the classifiers.

    After fitting the SVM models, the best scores for the training set and the best parameters were obtained, and after the predictions, the classification reports were printed.

-   For the Random Forests, after fitting the model the features importances were printed and the scores for the training and the testing data sets were calculated.
+   For the Random Forests, after fitting the model the __feature importances__ were printed and the scores for the training and the testing data sets were calculated.